 - Print the PowerPoint slides for taking notes.

-Find the cheapest used behavioral research methods text you can find to use as a reference; students who do this find it very helpful.
-Each week I will post the topic you can look up in whatever book you get.
+Find the cheapest used behavioral research text you can find; any will do.
+Each week I will post a topic you can look up in whatever book you get.

 Clicker number rubbed off?
 If you have registered on the clicker web site by entering your name and UIC ID and have "clicked" in class at least once, go here to find your clicker number.
 Instructions for your i>clicker are posted here